htefera/TPC-DS-Benchmarking/README.md

 * **Run on “Big Data” solutions, such as RDBMS, Microsoft Azure as well as Hadoop/Spark based systems.**

 ## Business Model

-TPC-DS models any industry that must manage, sell and distribute products (e.g., food, electronics, furniture, music and toys etc.).
-It utilizes the business model of a large retail company having multiple stores located nationwide.
-Beyond its brick and mortar stores, the company also sells goods through catalogs and the Internet.
-Along with tables to model the associated sales and returns, it includes a simple inventory system and a promotion system.
+TPC-DS models any industry that must manage, sell and distribute products (e.g., food, electronics, furniture,music and toys etc.).
+It utilizes the business model of a large retail company having multiple stores located nation-wide